 - 1. This adjustment applies to offenses where an unusually vulnerable victim is made a target of criminal activity by the defendant.
 The adjustment would apply, for example, in a fraud case where the defendant marketed an ineffective cancer cure or in a robbery where the defendant selected a handicapped victim.
 But it would not apply in a case where the defendant sold fraudulent securities by mail to the general public and one of the victims happened to be senile. - 2.
 Do not apply this adjustment if the offense guideline specifically incorporates this factor.
+For example, where the offense guideline provides an enhancement for the age of the victim, this guideline should not be applied unless the victim was unusually vulnerable for reasons unrelated to age.

 Historical Note: Effective November 1, 1987.
-Amended effective November 1, 1989 (see Appendix C, amendment 245).
+Amended effective November 1, 1989 (see Appendix C, amendment 245); November 1, 1990 (see Appendix C, amendment 344).